andrewgosselin/abandoned-code/README.md

 # abandoned-code
-Place to throw abanedoned projects source code that I dont want in separate repositories.
+Place to throw abandoned projects source code that I dont want in separate repositories.